Netiquette

 Misunderstandings often arise in the virtual world.
 Facial expressions and non-verbal signals that are usually part of face-to-face conversation are missing here.
 Emojis can be helpful to prevent misinterpretations.

-In the Museum Reinhold Ernst we do not allow the use of insulting, racist, anti-semitic, ableist or otherwise oppressive and exclusionary behaviour.
+In the Museum Reinhold Ernst we do not allow the use of insulting, racist, anti-semitic, or otherwise discriminating, oppressive and exclusionary behaviour.
 We reserve the right to report and/or remove comments that fall into this category.

 If you have any questions about our netiquette, please contact us at social@museum-re.de.